lyorig/Halcyon/README.md

 Halcyon's debugging facilities are configured via several macros.
 If NDEBUG is not defined, debugging is implicitly enabled in advanced mode.
 - `HAL_DEBUG_ENABLED`: Enables all debugging macros.
 - `HAL_DEBUG_ADVANCED`: Enables time logging, and outputs to an additional file.
+This adds static variables to your program.
 - `HAL_NO_EXIT_ON_PANIC`: Disables exit-on-panic behavior.
 Useful for when you want to roll your own error handling, but still want to trace what went wrong.